zack3030/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that count the number of directories
+script that list environment variable